 For myself, I know that anger doesn’t give me peace of mind.
 I’m not really enjoying myself or my day when I’m angry.
 I also don’t feel I’m getting better results when I’m angry.
 And I know that when I see an angry person or meet them online, I will do my best to avoid them, make a detour not to bump into them (or even block them online).
 I don’t find them entertaining, I don’t find them credible, and I don’t listen to them more than I listen to a person who manages to be nice and calm (and who could be equally passionate about their cause).

-Speaking out against expressing anger all the time, I am by no means advocating that we be just silent, sitting in our room, careful not to step on anyone’s toes.
-I suggest we are out there, making a difference in the things that matter to us and to others.
+By speaking out against expressing anger all the time, I am by no means advocating that we just be silent, sitting in our room, careful not to step on anyone’s toes.
+I suggest we be out there, making a difference in the things that matter to us and to others.
 But we can do that, I think, with less anger, and more understanding.
 We can choose to trust people.
 Trust that they will see what is the most compassionate thing to do, some day – maybe not right away.
 We can see others as potential allies rather than opponents, or even traitors.

 Whether we like it or not, we’re all in the business of selling something – our message of compassion – and I don’t think a car salesperson ever sold a car being angry at their customers.

 Maybe there will come a time when massively showing our anger will be a productive thing to do.
 That will be when there are enough of us to make a difference that way.
 That time is, I think, not yet here.
 Right now is the time to turn our anger into a productive way of interacting with others, so that, rather than making them turn away even more, we can open their hearts and minds.